Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems

 For well-posedness to~\eqref{eq:parab-doubly-eq} for $pq>1$ subject to homogeneous Dirichlet boundary conditions, i.e., $\Gamma = \partial \Omega$, see~\cite{Raviart1970}.
 For well-posedness in case $\Gamma = \emptyset$ see~\cite{SchoebelKroehn2020} for certain $p,q$. \end{example}

 \begin{remark} Several structural assumptions on $\alpha, \beta$ in Example~\ref{ex:doubly-parab} and on $F$ in Example~\ref{ex:wave-eq} can be relaxed.
-For example, for simplicity we have assumed that $p,s \in [2,\infty)$.
-However, with slight modifications of the arguments one can also consider (some) exponents $<2$, if a regularization is used.
-Of course, the bounds on $p$ required for trace and Sobolev inequalities have to be respected.
-Furthermore, alternative monotone functions, so-called Orlicz functions can be used, see, e.g.,~\cite{Diening2007}.
-Under the assumption of sufficiently regular functions, also vector-valued systems may be considered.
+For example, alternative monotone functions, so-called Orlicz functions can be used, see, e.g.,~\cite{Diening2007}.
+Under the assumption of sufficiently regular functions, also vector-valued systems may be considered, but such regularity is rarely available.
 Also the regularity assumptions on the data can be somewhat weakened. \end{remark}